Advances in Embodied Navigation Using Large Language Models: A Survey: Background

 \subsection{Embodied Intelligence}

-Embodied Intelligence is an emerging field focused on understanding and developing intelligent agents that closely interact with their environment.
-This field posits that intelligence fundamentally emerges from an agent's interaction with its surroundings, rather than being an inherent characteristic of isolated, abstract computations.
-Drawing on various disciplines such as neuroscience, psychology, robotics, and artificial intelligence, Embodied Intelligence seeks to create innovative models and algorithms for simulating intelligent behavior~\cite{chen2024semnav}.
+Embodied Intelligence is an emerging field that explores intelligent agents interacting with their environment, with the premise that intelligence arises from this interaction rather than abstract computation.
+This field integrates neuroscience, psychology, robotics, and AI to develop models and algorithms for simulating intelligent behavior~\cite{chen2024semnav}.